 Windowing: the step of framing is processing via a windowing function timing speech signal.
 Hence, a suitable windowing function need to be allocated.
-The most overused windowing function are Hamming window ,which is defined as where M represents the window size and w(n) represents a frame.
+The most overused windowing function are Hamming window, which is defined as where M represents the window size and w(n) represents a frame.
 Hamming window has the ability to alleviate the effects of leakages that occurs during Fourier Transform caused by discontinuities at the edge of signals.
 There are also other optional windowing functions, e.g., rectangular window, hanning window, etc.

-$$w(n) = 0.54 - 0.46\cos(\frac{2\pi n}{N-1}), \ 0 \le n \le N-1$$ (2)
+$$w(n) = 0.54 - 0.46cos(\frac{2\pi n}{N-1}), \ 0 \le n \le N-1$$ (2)

 Voice endpoint detection: voice endpoint detection refers to distinguish voice data from unvoice data and noise.
 Voice data is generated with the vibration of vocal folds that creates periodic excitation to the vocal tract during the pronunciation of phonemes.
 When air passes through a contriction in the vocal tract, aperiodic excitations are established, which induce transient and turbulent noises, i.e., unvoice data.
-Typically, zero crossing rate[64], as the rate that the sign of signal changes within a time frame, is a frequently-used method to detect voice endpoint.
+Typically, zero crossing rate [70], as the rate that the sign of signal changes within a time frame, is a frequently-used method to detect voice endpoint.

-2) Hand-crafted Feature
+3.2.2 Hand-crafted Feature

 Prosodic features: prosodic features have the ability to deliver the significantly distinctive properties of emotions for SER.
 When people have different emotions, they will have different intonation and rhythm.
-In order to represent emotions, fundamental frequency( $F_0$ ), energy and duration are widely used in general.
-Specially, the change of $F_0$ is an essential feature to represent rhythmic and tonal characteristics.
-For instance, $F_0$ contour usually increases when an emotion of joy is expressed.
-Other statistics of $F_0$ , such as the mean of $F_0$ , can also be utilized to represent emotions.
+For example, the emotion of surprise may produces a rising intonation.
+In order to represent emotions, fundamental frequency(F_0), energy and duration are widely used in general.
+Specially, the change of F_0 is an essential feature to represent rhythmic and tonal characteristics.
+For instance, F_0 contour usually increases when an emotion of joy is expressed.
+Other statistics of F_0 , such as the mean of F_0 , can also be utilized to represent emotions.

 Energy, also known as intensity, reflects the amplitude of speech.
-High arousal emotion is generally accompanied by increased energy, while low arousal emotion is opposite[65].
-Emotion status is also represented via the duration-related features, such as the duration of voice, unvoice and silence.
+High arousal emotion is generally accompanied by increased energy, while low arousal emotion is opposite [71].
+Emotion status are also represented via the duration-related features, such as the duration of voice, unvoice and silence.